StorageB/Google-Sheets-Logging/Advanced/README-Advanced.md

    Example wiring diagram:    https://www.arduino.cc/en/Tutorial/BuiltInExamples/Button

-2. Follow the instructions for the main tutorial, but use the code from the "ESP8266-example_button-press.cpp" example instead.
+2. Follow the instructions for the main tutorial, but use the code from the "ESP8266-example_button-press.cpp" file for the ESP8266 instead.
 3. Data will be published to Google Sheets when the button is pressed.

-*Code explanation:*
+*Notes:*

-If data is not being sent to Google Sheets on a regular interval but rather on an event trigger (such as only publishing data when a button is pressed), occasionally the first attempt to send data will fail.
-Therefore, it is required to try again if the first attempt fails.
+If data is not being sent to Google Sheets on a regular interval but rather on an event trigger (such as only sending data when a button is pressed), occasionally the first attempt to send data will fail.
+Therefore, the example code is set up to automatically try again.
+I have found that data gets sent on the second attempt (although the code will attempt up to 3 times) unless something else is wrong such as Google servers temporarily down, etc.

-When the button is pressed (pin D1 reads high), the data_published variable is set to false, and the error_count variable is set to zero.
-An attempt is then made to publish data to Google Sheets inside of the while loop.
-If successful, data_published is set to true and it exits the while loop.
-If sending data fails, data_published remains false and error_count is increased by 1, then it waits a couple seconds and a second attempt to publish is made.
-It will attempt to publish up to 3 times (while data_published is false and error_count is less than 3).
-However, I have found that it always works on the second attempt (unless there is something else wrong such as WiFi/router issues, Google servers temporarily down, etc).
+In the example code when the button is pressed (pin D1 reads high), an attempt to send data is made.
+If it fails, it will wait a couple seconds and try again.
+The data_published and error_count variables keep track whether or not data has been send successfully to Google Sheets, and are reset each time the button is pressed.

 ### Send data from Goole Sheets to the ESP8266